- Knox Law Institute

 - Pooling.
 For purposes of investing and managing the funds, the trust pools the funds in the individual accounts.
 However, the trust must also be able to provide an individualized accounting for activity related to the accounts of each beneficiary.

 - “Established” by.
-The accounts in the trust must be established by the disabled beneficiary or by his or her parent, grandparent, legal guardian or by the court.
+The accounts in the trust must be established by the disabled beneficiary or by their parent, grandparent, legal guardian or by the court.

 - Sole Benefit.
 The accounts must be established solely for the benefit of the individuals who are disabled.